heptarch/heptarch.github.io/drafts/cone.md

 Of course, one encounters the classic problems of collective action, free riders, tragedy of the commons, and so on.
 Here, one simply modifies the terms of the wager: the final grade is not the average of units, but the *minimum*.
 The wayward student who submits a failing unit risks failing the entire class; entangling their outcomes this way tends to eliminate free riders.

-It is of course crucial that students
+It is crucial that students remain ignorant of which units are chosen.
+They can be given general feedback in the form of model answers.

 ## XII. <a href="#toc">Proof</a><a id="sec-12" name="sec-12"></a>